aarongorka/aarongorka-com/content/blog/cms-project.md

 We achieved the cron cleanup reasonably well; this sufficed for I think 95% of scenarios.
 Webhooks would have been nice for the immediate cleanup on branch deletion but we never had the manpower to justify the implementation.

 More significantly, we never did get around to implementing automated _AMI_ cleanup.
 The complexity for this lies in figuring out _what AMIs are currently in-use_, which essentially necessitates scanning every account that might use the AMI.
 Looking around, I see no good OSS solutions for this either.
 I wonder, why has nobody found the time to release their solution for this problem?

+# General Resilience

+I've commented a few times on specific implementations of resilience and failure tolernace.
+These techniques were critical in making such a chaotic system work.
+Without them, we'd spend a lot more time restarting services and trying to get things in to a healthy state.
+Let me compile some of the techniques here:

+  * [backoff][]: absolutely legendary library, swiss knife of making things resilient to failure
+  * [boto3 retries](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/retries.html#standard-retry-mode): more specific to AWS API calls, this is a reasonably easy way to configure all API calls to retry more frequently than the defaults do
+  * [systemd](https://www.freedesktop.org/software/systemd/man/systemd.service.html#RestartSec=): can be used with systems like HTTPD or HAProxy that instantly fail on boot if downstream systems are not available
+  * [docker run --restart=on-failure](https://docs.docker.com/engine/reference/run/#restart-policies---restart): great if you're running a bare docker container on an EC2 instance without using a container orchestration system
+  * And finally: cloud services.
+Delegate out to services like SNS or SQS and a lot of these concerns are handled for you.

 # Origin Routing Lambda